jerredrogero/QuantTrading/README.md

 # QuantTrading
-This is a script I wrote to practice nested loops.
-It buys a certain amount of crytpo and then depending on the price flucuation will sell to take profits or trigger a stoploss.
-Then it entires another loop and will buy back in at the right price and repeat the process.
+This is a script I wrote using a Robinhood API to practice nested loops and APIs.
+It buys a certain amount of crypto and then depending on the price fluctuation will sell to take profits or trigger the stoploss.
+Then it enters another loop and will buy back in at the right price and repeat the process.